Instawork/hyperview/website/blog/2019-01-16-XML-Is-Better.md

 > "XML, really?
 It's bloated and outdated.
 Why not use JSON?
 It's the future."

-These comments imply that JSON is the "one true file format" that should be used for everything, but I don't believe there's such a thing.
+These comments imply that JSON is the "one true file format" that should be used for everything, but we don't believe there's such a thing.
 Each format makes tradeoffs in encoding, flexibility, and expressiveness to best suit a specific use case.
 - A format optimized for size will use a binary encoding that won't be human-readable.
 - A format optimized for extensibility will take longer to decode than a format designed for a narrow use case.
 - A format designed for flat data (like CSV) will struggle to represent nested data.